jasCarousel/jascarousel/README.md

 		<tr>
 			<td>position</td>
 			<td>center center</td>
-			<td rowspan="3">This is analogous to the background-position css property.
+			<td>This is analogous to the background-position css property.
 Specify coordinates as top, bottom, right, left, center, or pixel values (e.g. -10px 0px).
 The parallax image will be positioned as close to these values as possible while still covering the target element.</td>
 		</tr>
 		<tr>
 			<td>positionX</td>